 WATCH the Rare appearance of the Haunted Mansion Organist OUTSIDE of the Haunted Mansion:

 The Dueling Ghosts

-Her face actually appears twice in the ride – first as Madame Leota in the Séance Room scene and again small figure reminding the departing to “Make FINAL arrangements now,” and to return with their Death Certificates.
+Her face actually appears twice in the ride – first as Madame Leota in the Séance Room scene and again a small figure reminding the departing to “Make FINAL arrangements now,” and to return with their Death Certificates.
 Though not the same spirit, the reason for the resemblance is both are the face of Disney animator Leota Toombs.
-While Toombs’ image haunts both ghostly figures, her voice only heard though Little Leota (the disembodied floating head of Madame Leota is voiced by Eleanor Audley, better known for her voice roles as Lady Tremaine/”Cinderella” and Maleficent/”Sleeping Beauty”).
+While Toombs’ image haunts both ghostly figures, her voice only heard through Little Leota (the disembodied floating head of Madame Leota is voiced by Eleanor Audley, better known for her voice roles as Lady Tremaine/”Cinderella” and Maleficent/”Sleeping Beauty”).
 There are some to say Little Leota’s creepy callings support the fact that the departing guest is assumed to be a ghost as well (advising them to hurry back with their certificate of death).
 An unconfirmed theory about the exit from the attic has many assuming that the motion alludes to the rider backing up and through the attic window – to their untimely doom (the only confirmed truth of the traveling arrangement is that the Doombuggy turns to descend backward for safety reasons as it descends into the cemetery).